 Katie (melodeon) and John (banjo) started playing the local music alongside Oscar Woods in Suffolk and Billy Bennington in Norfolk in the late 1970s.
 Together with dulcimer player Reg Reader, they founded the Old Hat Concert Party in the early 1980s, which was a unique collaboration of traditional musicians, who became known all over the U.K.

 In 2010 they both received the English Folk Dance & Song Society’s Gold Badge Award for outstanding contributions to folk music.
 To read Malcolm Taylor’s (previous EFDSS Library Director until 2014) citation see Katie’s website HERE.

 In October 2017, Katie and John stepped down as non-executive directors, and Katie retired from the post of General Manager.

 Old Hat Concert Party in 2006 with EATMT directors Katie Howson (4th from left, melodeon) and John Howson (dancing, 3rd from left).

 Musician and composer Laura Cannell temporarily took up post as Director between September 2017 and April 2018 and David Cain took over temporarily as Operations Director until June 2019 to advise on the future direction.
-Currently, Alex Bartholomew continues as Trust Administrator on a part-time, self-employed basis with the support of the four Trustees – Ivan Cutting (Chair), Miriam Stead, Lindsay Want and Eammon Andrews and a cracking team of willing volunteers.
+Currently, Alex Bartholomew continues as Trust Administrator on a part-time basis with the support of the four Trustees – Ivan Cutting (Chair), Miriam Stead, Lindsay Want and Eammon Andrews and a cracking team of willing volunteers.